m-kal/dirtyboots/docs/index.md

+---
+layout: default
-# DirtyBoots
+title: DirtyBoots

-### Web browser automation to obscure between genuine and fake browsing sessions
+description: Web browser automation to obscure between genuine and fake browsing sessions
+---

 DirtyBoots drives/automates web browsing to mimic your browsing habits, so your network traffic and online activity can appear normal while away from keyboard / home.